slowernet/ohm-geoindex/README.md

 Tests
 --------------

-`rake` will attempt to start a redis binary at ./test/redis-server at port 7771 for the duration of the test run.
+`rake test` will attempt to start a redis binary at ./test/redis-server port 7771 for the test run.

 Requirements
 ------------